cngvl/cngvl/README.md

 Here's a bit about me!
 * I'm a recent bootcamp graduate looking to become a software engineer with a particular interest in physiology and medical technology.
 * I enjoy lifting (moderately) heavy weights 🏋️ and swinging around on gymnastic rings 🐒
+* I'm challenging myself to do at least 1 hour of code everyday for 100 days!
+(11 April '23 - 20 July '23)
 <br>

 Projects that I'm currently working on 🧱 ...